websecurify/node-vortex/README.md

 		...
 	}

 This is the simplest possible configuration, which is not useful for anything just yet.
-To make this configuration useful for booting an image in Amazon you need to supply addition information.
+To make this configuration useful for booting an image in Amazon you need to supply additional information.
 This is how it is done:

 	{
 		...